-The NaI detectors were calibrated using radioactive sources as mention in the second chapter.
-However, in the positron production experiment conducted using HRRL, the photon peak observed by the NaI detector was not at the channels corresponding the 511 keV energy region (according to the calibration with sources).
-To determine the peak observed is the 511 keV peak, the Na-22 source was placed between two NaI detectors to measure the spectrum when the RF was on, represented by dotted line (no electrons were fired from accelerator gun), and off, represented by dashed line in Fig 3.10.
+The NaI detectors were calibrated using radioactive sources as mentioned in Chapter 2.
+However, in the positron production experiment conducted using the HRRL, the photon peak observed by the NaI detector was not at the channels corresponding the 511 keV energy region (according to the calibration with sources).
+A Na-22 source was placed between two NaI detectors to measure the spectrum when the RF was on, represented by dotted line (no electrons were fired from accelerator gun), and off, represented by dashed line in Fig 3.10.
 The solid line in Fig 3.10 represents the photon spectrum created by 3 MeV positrons impinging on T2.

 When the RF was on, no difference was observed for photon peaks created by the 3 MeV positrons and the 511 keV photon peak from Na-22 source.
-However, when the RF was off, the 511 keV photon peak from Na-22 source occupied at different channels.
+However, when the RF was off, the 511 keV photon peak from Na-22 source occupied a different position in the ADC spectrum.
 It seems the 511 keV peak would shift when the RF is turned on.
 The 511 keV peak in the right NaI detector was shifted to the right side of the spectrum by 17 channels when the RF was on as shown in Figure 3.10 (a) while in the left NaI detector the peak shifted to the left by 28 channels as shown if Figure 3.10 (b).

-3.3.3 Positron Rate Estimation in Coincidence Mode
+3.3.3 Positron Rate Estimation in AND Mode

 The background subtracted and normalized photon energy spectra observed using two NaI detectors for 3.00 ± 0.07 MeV positrons are shown in Figure 3.11.
-Figure 3.11 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut.
-Figure 3.11 (c) and (d) illustrate events observed in coincidence and within a energy window of 511 ± 75 keV for both detectors.
-The measured positron rate using NaI detectors in coincidence mode was 0.25 Hz for 3.00 ± 0.07 MeV positrons when HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.
+Figure 3.11 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut (OR mode).
+In OR mode, no coincidence between the two detectors is required.
+Figure 3.11 (c) and (d) illustrate events observed in coincidence and within an energy window of 511 ± 75 keV for both detectors (AND or coincidence mode).
+The measured positron rate using NaI detectors in AND mode was 0.25 Hz for 3.00 ± 0.07 MeV positrons when the HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.